TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Any two station blocks together will now form tabs, instead of requiring a crafting station
 * Multiple of the same block can be tabs, for example placing 2 crafting stations together gives tabs to switch between them

+**Reworked repair kits**

+* Replaces the sharpening kits
+* No more mining level change, that is left to modifiers such as diamond and netherite
+* Keep on the go repair

 ## Materials

 **Material tiers**